 Fund financial reports provide detailed information about the District's major funds.
 The District uses many funds to account for a multitude of financial transactions.
 However, these fund financial statements focus on the District's most significant funds.
-The District's major governmental fund is the general fund.
+The District's major governmental fund are the general fund and the capital projects fund.